SEMICeu/STR-AP/prototype/5. Documentation for stakeholders/Member States.md

 For the official technical specifications, please refer to the Swagger documentation available at the following link: [https://eu-str.sdep-pilot.eu/swagger/index.html#/](https://eu-str.sdep-pilot.eu/swagger/index.html#/)

-This resource contains all the necessary details regarding API endpoints, request/response formats, authentication methods, and error handling protocols.
+This resource contains all the necessary details regarding API endpoints and request/response formats. .
-If you have any questions or need access permissions, please contact the project owner or your technical lead.

 ---